 A recent installation of tower damping measured a reduction in tonal audibility of 4 dB and a broadband noise reduction of up to 3 dB.
 An IEC 61400 measurement concluded that a turbine was tonal in the 300-600 Hz range.
 Vibration analysis showed that the tones were related to the gear meshing frequencies and that this vibration was then being emitted as noise through tower vibrations.
 To reduce the tonal noise emissions to a satisfactory level, a cost-effective solution was designed through numerical modelling which identified the key areas of the tower to target with damping.
 The solution was installed in 2016, and verified by an IEC 61400-11 acoustic measurement to quantify the effectiveness of the installed damping.

-Xi Engineering will be presenting results on the effectiveness of tonal noise mitigation solutions at the INCE International Conference on Wind Turbine Noise in Rotterdam in May at the ISV London in July.
+Xi Engineering has presented results on the effectiveness of tonal noise mitigation solutions at the INCE International Conference on Wind Turbine Noise in Rotterdam and at the ISV London.